coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 Of course we cannot _know_ for sure that dogs are awake, just as we cannot know about other humans, but there's no justification for believing either humans or dogs lack consciousness.[^1] Anyone who has lived with a dog and experienced its full personality knows that.

 Mammals are an easy case, but take other examples, say birds.
 Even in birds, the more intelligent ones don't merely accomplish their goals with greater ease.
-An African Grey parrot has more _opinions_, and expresses a greater range of feelings, than does a starling (which is certainly full of opinions as it is).
+An African Grey parrot has more _opinions_, and expresses a greater range of feelings, than does a starling (which is annoyingly full of opinions as it is).

 Perhaps evolution can develop an intelligent agent without consciousness, but so far it never has, or not that we can tell.
-There is not the faintest hint anywhere in nature that consciousness is some purely optional and hence irreducibly mysterious add-on to agentic intelligence.
-To all appearances, the two have always gone hand-in-hand.
+There is not the faintest hint anywhere in nature that consciousness is some purely optional add-on to agentic intelligence.
+To all appearances, the two have always gone hand-in-hand.[^2]

 Now, it is easy to _imagine_ a p-zombie (perhaps that is why they are so popular as a foundation for an argument) but that says nothing about whether they are actually possible.
 Nothing I have said so far rules them out; you can hold to your belief in the possibility of p-zombies if you are determined to.
 Still, before you carry on deducing what will and won't happen with machines, you should bring some empirical support to the p-zombie assumption.